-- Only one instance of ECP can be instantiated on a port, using one destination MAC address, which can be any one of the 16 reserved addresses or can be a unicast address.
-(Of course, we could change this with an amendment to 802.1Q.) - The ECP destination MAC address is chosen by "the application".
+- Only one instance of ECP can be instantiated on a port, using one destination MAC address, which can be any one of the 16 reserved addresses or can be a unicast address. - The ECP destination MAC address is chosen by "the application".
 There can be more than one application, and more than one LLDP instance.
 What address to choose?